swichers/code-management-scripts/README.md

 # Code Management Scripts

-This repository features a number of scripts for streamlining code releases and auditing.
-These are especially useful if you base your releases on Jira tickets.
+This repository features scripts for streamlining code releases and auditing.
+These are useful if you base your releases on Jira tickets.
 See the [docs](docs) folder for more information and see the [bin](bin) folder for available scripts.

 ## Functionality provided